 School districts continue to expand CTE program with grant funding

-“Over the past two years, we’ve grown our program to work with over 6,000 students to teach 21st century skills and earn industry-backed certifications to help them successfully enter the workforce,” said Erin Gorter, program director of South Coast Region Agricultural Education Consortium.
-“The industry-backed certifications have helped our students explore potential career paths and develop critical skills employers look for.”
+“Over the past two years, we’ve grown our program to work with over 6,000 students to teach 21st-century skills and earn industry certifications to help them successfully enter the workforce,” said Erin Gorter, program director of South Coast Region Agricultural Education Consortium.
+“The industry certifications have helped our students explore potential career paths and develop critical skills employers look for.”

 The consortium has also used grant funds for classroom equipment to supplement the CTE curriculum, student organizations, professional development opportunities and subject-area recruitment efforts for educators.

-For more information on CEV’s industry-backed certifications, please visit www.icevonline.com/certifications.
+For more information on CEV’s industry-valued certifications, please visit www.icevonline.com/certifications.

 February 16, 2018 | Getting Smart

 How CTE Can Prepare High School Students for a Skills-Driven Economy